marxin/texi2rst-generated/sphinx/libiberty/function-variable-and-macro-listing.rst

 .. fdmatch.c:23

-.. function:: int fdmatch(int fd1,int fd2)
+.. function:: int fdmatch (int fd1, int fd2)

   Check to see if two open file descriptors refer to the same file.
   This is useful, for example, when we have an open file descriptor for